Kumano Kodo/Nakahechi Route: Choose your perfect self-guided itinerary from 2 to 5 days

 A small detour near the Sangen-jaya intersection provides a first glimpse of the Oyu-no-hara Torii Gate in Hongu

-After visiting Kumano Hongu Taisha and Oyu-no-hara Torii, make sure you pop into the local convenience store to buy provisions for the next day.
+After visiting Kumano Hongu Taisha and Oyu-no-hara Torii, pop into the local convenience store to buy provisions for the next day.
 If your accommodation doesn’t provide dinner (or you chose not to book it), have dinner at one of the few local cafes/restaurants in Hongū.

 • Head to the public onsen [Official websiteGoogle Maps location] (or use the private onsen in your accommodation).